entrity/Archery/notes/Compound.md

 Lower-end bows are designed to be adjustable and grow with you.

+A shorter brace height $\rarr$ faster shot but less forgiveness because the arrow is on the string longer, so you need to keep your form correct longer after release

 ## Beginners
 Simon recommends entry-level bow, e.g. *Hoyt Ignite* or *Bear Cruzer*.
 - adjustable 15-70 lbs draw weight